Join us for our 6th annual celebration on April 19th, 2014

 Projects on the agenda this year include:

-- planting willows around the ponds to create shelter and provide food
+- planting willows around the ponds to create shelter and provide food for animals

 - naturalist-led trash pick-up hikes